oneall/social-login-wordpress/upload/oa-social-login/readme.txt

 Get rid of long and complicated forms, improve your data quality and instantly eliminate spam and bot registrations.
 Social Login increases registration rates by up to 50% and provides permission-based access to users' social network profile data, allowing you to start delivering a personalized experience.

 **Maintenance Free**<br />
-Do not take the risk of loosing any users or customers due to outdated social network integrations.
+Do not take the risk of losing any users or customers due to outdated social network integrations.
 Unlike other Social Login providers we monitor the APIs and technologies of the different social networks and update our service as soon as changes arise.

 By using OneAll you can be sure that your social media integration will always run smoothly and with the most up-to-date calls.